 - 3. LIST ERROR TOTALS This command lists status and error information.
 It can be used any time you wish to find out about the devices running.
-If you use the command before issuing a START, the disk information about mode will be accurate, but the runtime, blocks written and read, and error totals will not; and tape information about current file, current records, and EOTs reached will not be correct. - 4.
+If you use the command before issuing a START, tape information about current file, current records, and EOTs reached will not be correct. - 4.
 COMMAND LIST This command displays the Command Menu. - 5.
 HALT A DEVICE Any device can be halted without affecting tests being performed on other devices. - 6.
-DELETE A DEVICE Once you HALT a test being run on a device, you can delete that device from the testing altogether, by using this command. - 7.
-PRINTER CONTROL This command enables or disables the printer.
+DELETE A DEVICE Once you HALT a test being run on a device, you can delete that device from the testing altogether, by using this command. - PRINTER CONTROL This command enables or disables the printer.
 If the program is running unattended, enable the printer so you can capture error messages.
 Use of this command does not affect tests being run.
-A program RESTART will put it back to the default of disabled printer. - 8.
+Restarting the program will disable the printer. - 8.
 RESTART THE PROGRAM This command completely re-initializes the program.
 You must reselect mode, devices, and re-enable the printer. - 9.
 FLAGS The flag available in the Reliability program can be set to halt the program when an error is encountered or, the default, simply log the error and continue.
 If you choose to halt at an error condition, the program will log the error and jump to the Debugger resident in the program.
 To leave the Debugger, and restart the program, type RT.
-The flag may be changed while tests are running. - 10.QUIT This command gets you out of the program. - 11.
+The flag may be changed while tests are running. - 10.
+QUIT This command gets you out of the program. - 11.
 MODIFY DISPLAY MODE You can choose to use hexadecimal, decimal or octal for program display and input.

-2.40 Preparation Under the Operating System Any controller and drive being added to a Data General system needs to be made recognizable to the system software.
-This is donusing the VSGEN program provided with AOS/VS system software.
+2.39 Preparation Under the Operating System Any controller and drive being added to a Data General system needs to be made recognizable to the system software.
+This is done using the VSGEN program provided with AOS/VS system software.
 Also, files from the Support Package Tape may be loaded onto an AOS/VS system disk for ease of future use.
 Why Run VSGEN?
 All hardware in a system needs to be unified in some way in order to work together.
 This is the job of the system software, or Operating System.
 There are several layers of complexity to this software.
 That software closest to the hardware is often said to DRIVE the hardware.
 It knows about the bit meanings of status returned and how to tell the hardware what to do.
 This software is referred to as a DRIVER.
 All pieces of hardware need a Driver to interpret and translate for it.
 The purpose of the program VSGEN is to select the Driver compatible with the hardware you are installing.
-What to Know Before You Run VSGEN You need to know: What device codes to which you have set the disk and tape ports.
-The drivers to select are MTJ for tape, and DPJ for disk.
-The name of the configuration file to edit for additions.
-The unit number for which each device is configured.
+What to Know Refore You You need to know: Run VSGEN 1.
+What device code to which you have set the tape port.
+2. The driver to select is MTJ for tape.
+3. The name of the configuration file to edit for additions.
+4. The unit number for which each device is configured.
 For further assistance, consult system management documentation.